 Limitations on use

-These guidance notes are only intended for use on developments in Kirklees.
+These guidance notes and standard details are only intended for use on developments in Kirklees.

 If you intend to use them for anything other than designing and constructing roads and paths suitable for adoption by Kirklees Council we advise you to ensure they are suitable.